Attendance of Looked After Children at School

 It is also well documented that the average educational achievements of looked after children fall way behind those of other children who are not in the care system.
 They therefore need the best possible and fullest experience at school to reduce the disadvantage they have already experienced in their lives.

-It is for these reasons that Children and Families takes a robust line to avoid looked after children missing days or weeks of term to go on holiday.
+It is for these reasons that Families, Children and Learning takes a robust line to avoid looked after children missing days or weeks of term to go on holiday.
 There are legitimate reasons why a child may need to be out of school on occasion, these include medical appointments, assessments by different professionals, organised school trips, contact if it is unavoidable, family crises necessitating the foster child travelling away from the foster home with the foster carers, the child being fixed-term or permanently excluded from school, and so on.

 Although the days at the end of term may seem less important to parents and carers, they are often a time when children and young people can have a more informal experience of school, which is often very positive.
 Equally, the beginning of the school year is an important time for children.
-There are also some key times for children such as years 10 and 11when they are preparing for public examinations, when attendance at school is highly important.
+There are also some key times for children such as years 10 and 11 when they are preparing for public examinations, when attendance at school is highly important.